Tielson/RocketMovies/readme.md

-- Frameworks utilizados para fazer a aplicação:
+- Frameworks used to make the application:

   - Vite.Js